Skip to content

 space_complexity.java

-/* Quadratic complexity */
+/* Exponential order */

 void quadratic(int n) {

-// Matrix occupies O(n^2) space
+// Matrix uses O(n^2) space

 int[][] numMatrix = new int[n][n];

-// A two-dimensional list occupies O(n^2) space
+// 2D list uses O(n^2) space

 List<List<Integer>> numList = new ArrayList<>();